sc2iq/sc2info/bots/twitch/README.md

 It's important to restate what the bot interpreted such as "A marine costs...." so the user can determine if the answer is related and know to re-ask in a different way.

+## Running

+Can be run locally or from Azure

 ## References

 - Documentation on Twitch Bots